electricimp/AgentStorage/README.md

 ```

 ## read(key)
 The read method attempts to read a value from the `server.save` table.
-If the key exists, it's value will be returned, otherwise the read method returns 'null'.
+If the key exists, it's value will be returned, otherwise the read method returns `null`.

 ```squirrel
 local apiKey = db.read("apiKey");